 This means that the private key file you're attaching, we'll call it

-key.key, doesn't match the public certificate,
+private.key, doesn't match the public certificate,

-certificate.crt.
+your-domain.crt.
 The easiest way to check for a mismatch is running these two commands in your terminal:

 $ openssl x509 -noout -modulus -in certificate.crt | openssl md5 $ openssl rsa -noout -modulus -in key.key | openssl md5